ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 <a href="https://docs.microsoft.com/windows/desktop/winstation/window-station-security-and-access-rights">Window-Station Security and Access Rights</a>
 </li>
 </ul>

-In some cases, the new handle can have more access rights than the original handle.
-However, in other cases,
-<b>DuplicateHandle</b> cannot create a handle with more access rights than the original.
-For example, a file handle created with the **GENERIC_READ** access right cannot be duplicated so that it has both the **GENERIC_READ** and **GENERIC_WRITE** access right.
+In some cases, the duplicate handle can be granted more access rights than the original handle, but in other cases it cannot.
+For example, process handles can be duplicated with <b>PROCESS_ALL_ACCESS</b> rights regardless of the original handle's access rights, whereas a file handle created with the <b>GENERIC_READ</b> access right cannot be duplicated so that it has the <b>GENERIC_WRITE</b> access right.

 Typically, the process identified by _hSourceProcessHandle_ will close the handle identified by _hSourceHandle_ and the process identified by _hTargetProcessHandle_ will close the handle identified by _lpTargetHandle_.
 Failure to close both handles will result in the resource leaking until both processes have terminated.
 See <a href="https://docs.microsoft.com/windows/win32/api/handleapi/nf-handleapi-closehandle">CloseHandle</a> for more information.

 **DuplicateHandle** can also be used to close handles, either in the current process or a different process.
 There is no requirement that the handle being closed has been duplicated; the function can close any handle in any process to which the caller has **PROCESS_DUP_HANDLE** access rights.

 > [!NOTE]
-> You should avoid using this technique to close handles in another process unless the process explicitly expects you to close it, since closing handles unexpectedly can cause reliability or security issues.
-It is safe to close handles in your own process, but **CloseHandle** is a simpler way to do that.
+> You should avoid using this technique to close a handle in another process unless that process explicitly expects you to do so.
+Closing handles unexpectedly can cause reliability or security issues.
+For closing handles in your own process, you can use the simpler **CloseHandle** function instead.

 To close a handle using <b>DuplicateHandle</b>, use the following parameters: